Photo: Kamil Macniak/123rf.com

 Q: I sometimes fantasise about other men while having sex.
 Is this normal – and is it considered cheating?

 A: "Sex is not supposed to be a five-year stint in the Marines where you 'should' do this and you 'shouldn't' do that," says Dr David Reuben.

-Sexual fantasies (See: What a groom wants - Hot fantasies for a spicy marriage) are just that: The forbidden fruit of your imagination.
+Sexual fantasies (Also read: What a groom wants - hot fantasies for a spicy marriage) are just that: The forbidden fruit of your imagination.
 And an active imagination is always a boon!
 Plus, fantasies are a safe place to explore your sexuality.

 If occasionally replacing your husband with Will Smith, your dentist or that Starbucks stud who makes your toes wriggle, go with it.
 Not only is it normal, it's not cheating.
 (Unless you scream Will's name, then in which case, we can't be responsible.)

 Q: My fiance does not have a lot of experience.
 What are some effective ways i can tell him what I like done to me without bruising his ego?

 A: If he really has no clue, lead him down the right path with positive reinforcement.
 You could casually whisper your sexy requests in his ear, or take his hand and gently show him how to pleasure you.
 Some men are simply not familiar with a woman's love map.